01732 808 626 info@thinkcbt.com

 Addictions change the individual’s normal behaviour, emotional state, rational sense and physical health.

-The evidence demonstrates that CBT can be used to achieve abstinence and re-establish personal control, using the same learning processes that lead to the addiction in the first instance.
+The evidence demonstrates that CBT can be used to achieve abstinence and re-establish personal control, using the same learning processes that led to the addiction in the first instance.

 CBT is used to gain an insight into the situations, actions and thoughts that maintain the addictive cycle.
 New coping strategies are implemented to replace old addictive patterns and fallback plans are developed to avoid future relapse.

-You can also complete a free on-line addictions assessment by clicking on the following link:
+You can complete a free online addictions assessment by clicking on the following link:

 Take the Free Alcohol Use Assessment - AUDIT